jwasala/fashion-mnist-msid/README.md

 k-nearest neighbors algorithm, run `py main.py -knn`, and for presentation of convolutional neural network 1 or 2, run `py main.py -cnn (1|2)`.

 Python 3.9 is recommended.
-Repository already contains Fashion MNIST dataset, so no additional files have to be put in the project directory.
+Repository already contains Fashion MNIST dataset, so additional files do not have to be put in the project directory.

 ## Appendix A. Architectures of used convolutional neural networks